ramshajasim/CODETECH-TASK-4/README.md

 mentor : neela santhosh kumar

-overview of the project :  Text Summarization
+overview of the project :

+Generative Text Model
-🎯 📌 Project Objective
+🎯 Project Objective
-To build a text summarization system that can automatically generate a shorter version of long text documents, keeping the most important information intact.
+To build a text generation model capable of creating coherent and contextually relevant paragraphs based on user-provided prompts, using machine learning techniques like GPT or LSTM.

 🔑 Key Activities
-Data Input

-Accept or load long text (from file or user input).

-Text Cleaning & Preprocessing

-Remove stop words, punctuation, special characters, etc.

-Summarization Process
+Understand Generative Text Modeling
+Study how models like GPT (transformers) or LSTM (RNNs) can be used for text generation.

+Preprocess Dataset

+Use a dataset (e.g., stories, news articles, poems)

+Clean and tokenize the text

+Model Building

-You can use either:
+Choose either:

-Extractive summarization: Select key sentences using NLP/statistics (e.g., frequency, TF-IDF).

-Abstractive summarization: Generate new sentences using deep learning (e.g., transformers).

-Generate Output

-Display or save the summary in text/image format.

-(Optional): Build a simple GUI or CLI for easy user interaction.
+GPT (via Hugging Face Transformers)

+LSTM model (via TensorFlow/Keras)

+Train the model or use pre-trained models

+Text Generation

+Accept a prompt from the user

+Generate text based on that prompt

+Notebook/Script Creation

+Show code + generated text examples

+Optionally add UI or CLI input prompt

 🛠️ Technologies Used
 Category	Tools/Technologies
-Language	Python
+Programming Language	Python
-NLP Libraries	NLTK, spaCy, Gensim, Transformers
-ML Models (optional)	BERT, T5, GPT (via HuggingFace) Visualization	Matplotlib, Wordcloud (optional)
+NLP Models	GPT-2 / GPT-3, LSTM
+Libraries	Hugging Face Transformers, TensorFlow, Keras, PyTorch, NLTK Data Handling	Pandas, NumPy
-IDE	VS Code / Jupyter Notebook
+Environment	Jupyter Notebook, VS Code
-Output Format	Text, Image (PNG/JPG), or PDF
+Output	Text files, Markdown, CLI, or Notebook

+Output Example

+Input Prompt:
+"The future of AI in healthcare"

+Generated Output:

+The future of AI in healthcare is promising, with advancements in diagnostics, personalized medicine, and patient monitoring.
+AI algorithms can help detect diseases early...